ciro3/ciro3/README.md

 Human being with science and engineering background.
 Learning coding.
 Continual learner.

-* 🌍  I'm based in British Columbia
+* 🌍  Based, and based in British Columbia
-* 🧠  I'm learning to code (CS50)
+* 🧠  Learning to code (CS50)
-* 🤝  I'm open to collaborating on environmental sustainability and data science
+* 🤝  Open to collaborating on environmental sustainability and data science projects

 ### Socials